 Healing from Trauma:

 Perhaps you have been living with the effects of traumatic experiences in your life for a long time.
 Perhaps you feel like you will never heal, that you cannot address these painful areas of your life or "move forward".
 In our work together, I will gently support you on your journey of healing.
 We will work first on understanding the impact of traumatic experiences on your everyday life, and on building safe coping skills to help you manage what can feel unmanageable.
-As we develop a greater understanding of triggers and new ways of coping, you can begin to see yourself as a survivor, to heal and create more meaningful relationships, and feel less "stuck" in the past.
+As we develop a greater understanding of triggers and new ways of coping, you can begin to see yourself as a survivor, to heal and create more meaningful relationships, and feel more grounded.
 All of this will be done at a pace that is safe and tolerable for you.

 People in the Helping Profession: